haberdashPI/vscode-master-key/notes.md

     immediately.
     - visual documentation could highlighlt the most recently pressed key in the same way that status bar shows the most recently pressed binding
+- insert accepts a count: replicating vim's behavior
+    - [ ] this probably needs to be per mode configurable